odysseyhack/odysseyhack.github.io/README.md

 ## Want to win?
-Learn how we check your code here !
+Learn how we check your code here!

 During the Odyssey Hackathon [Software Improvement Group (SIG)](https://softwareimprovementgroup.com) will assess the maturity of your prototype.
 If you pass this test, the jury knows that you have build a ‘mature prototype’